Hydraverse/hygem/index.md

     Once these conditions are met, the HYDRA payment is sent to the reward pool and the 🧱 is transferred from the holder at `address` to the caller.

+    If no payment is included but the caller holds 🪙, they will be used to cover the buy price instead.

 - ### `be040fb0` `redeem()`
   ### `db006a75` `redeem(amount)`

-    Redeem `amount` (or all) of held 🪙 1:1 for HYDRA.
+    Redeem `amount` (or all) of held 🪙 for HYDRA, where 1🪙 = 0.001 HYDRA.

-    The purpose of these tokens is to provide permanence to the game's reward history, and are otherwise usable as normal tokens and collateral for HYDRA.
+    The purpose of these tokens is to provide permanence to the game's reward history, enable gameplay with tokens only, and are otherwise usable as normal tokens (which serves as collateral for HYDRA).

-    They can be bought directly from the `GEMCOIN` contract, traded on the DEX, and transferred.
+    They can be bought directly using the `coins()` function, traded on the DEX, and transferred.
     However, unlike normal tokens these cannot be burned.

 - ### `13faede6` `cost()`